johnxu21/johnxu21.github.io/teaching/CS472/Timetable/CI/CI.md

 ```204_NO_CONTENT``` code if successful.
 Create a function that deletes the
 counter that matches the specified name.

+Like in the [Testing Lab](../dynamic_analysis), detail the phases (red/green/refactor) you followed to implement the
+requirements.
+Include in your report the code snippets you wrote at every step as well as the
+exceptions you encountered while running nosetests. **Make your report self-contained so that it is
+easy to follow without running your code**.

 Submitting the Assignment
 =======
-* Write a report for
+* Write a report for all the tasks.
+Include a link to your GitHub repository at the start of the report.
-* push the changes onto your remote fork repository.
-* for Tasks 4 & 5, you do not need to
+* Make sure that your repository is public so that we are able to access repository.
+* To show that you were able to complete the tasks.
+Include screenshots for each task in your report.
+The screenshots should include the address bar of the browser so that we are able to see repo name.
-* You should also submit your report on **Canvas**
+* Submit your report on **Canvas**